csc-training/sscc-qc-basic/preparations/README.md

    (e.g. `/scratch/project_2006657/<your-username>/qc_tutorial1`).
 5. Define your system and type of calculation.
 6. Small jobs can be run interactively: Start Job -> Run (local)
 7. Larger jobs should be run as batch jobs: Start Job -> Run (network).
+Note that at the moment only the MPI parallel approach seems to work for Puhti batch jobs via the browser.

  Example settings are given below.
-Note that passwordless connection doesn't work via the browser.
 Remember to save the settings using `Save Machine`.

 ### Install your own TmoleX